Frequently Asked Questions

 • Spanish to English.

-For Catalan, it’s more complicated!
+For Catalan, it’s a bit more complicated!
 See question 6.

 Yes, mostly.
 It’s true for nearly all professional translators who work with Western European languages (which are the ones I’m familiar with).